 Driver approved the duty status record.
 Sensor failure.
 The driver was notified to keep paper logs until further notice .
 Driver selected an exception (16-hour request, off duty deferral, or ferry crossing).
 A remark was added.
 Hover your cursor over the icon to see the remark.
 During this duty status the driver waited in an oil field and used the oil field exemption (time does not count against the driver's daily on duty limit).
 This duty status log is a rest break while on duty because the driver was carrying a Hazmat load.
 If a duty status was changed, a faded icon indicates the original status.

-In this example, the current status is off duty and the original status is on duty not driving (faded).
+In this example, the driver's current status is Off Duty and the original status is On Duty Not Driving (faded).

 - Time Started

-- The time that the duty status began.
-The first time is in the driver's time zone.
+- The time the duty status began.
+The first time displayed is in the driver's time zone.
 The time in brackets is the time zone of the driver's depot.

 - Tractor ID